 Tax Benefits of Ohio’s 529 Plan

 The earnings on contributions you make to the CollegeAdvantage plan grow tax-free.
 This can significantly boost the strength of your savings because of your ability to compound interest.
 In other words, your interest gains interest.
-Furthermore, Ohio taxpayers can deduct up to $2,000 in contributions per beneficiary every year when calculating their state income tax.
-Married couples filing jointly can deduct up to $4,000.
+Furthermore, Ohio taxpayers can deduct up to $4,000 in contributions per beneficiary every year when calculating their state income tax.
 Furthermore, money you take out from the CollegeAdvantage plan is tax-free as long as you use it for qualified higher education expenses.

 However, taking money out of the plan for nearly anything else is considered a nonqualified withdrawal and may be subject to taxation.
 The earnings portion of your withdrawal may be subject to applicable federal, state and local income tax at your bracket plus a 10% early withdrawal penalty.
 The contributions portion of your withdrawal may be subject to Ohio state income tax to the extent of any state deductions you took.

 You should speak to a certified public accountant (CPA) or financial advisor about how any non-education-related withdrawals may affect your specific tax situation.

 Ohio’s CollegeAdvantage program gives you the option age-based portfolios, risk-based options and individual fund portfolios that are invested in a range of securities including both domestic and international stocks and bonds.

 Age-based options automatically rebalance their asset allocation to become less risky as your beneficiary approaches college or secondary school.
 You can also invest in a risk-based portfolios and one or more individual portfolios focusing on a broad range of underlying investments including stocks, bonds and cash.